What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 - With chlorine feeders, you fill the chlorine feeder with chlorine tablets or sticks, select a setting on the dial and the chlorine is released into the pool.
 When it’s empty, you refill it.

-- The ozone gas method is generated by combining oxygen with electricity.
+- The ozone gas method uses a ozone generator that combines oxygen with electricity.
 Ozone gas helps control the water clarity and appearance but doesn’t sanitize and kill bacteria, so you still need to add a low level of chlorine.

-- In the ultraviolet (UV) method, pool water circulates through a chamber that destroys or inactivates microorganisms by exposing them to ultraviolet light.
-UV, however, does not oxidize the water, so you still need to add a low level of chlorine or add an oxygenator to the UV system.
+- In the ultraviolet (UV) method, pool water circulates through a chamber that destroys or inactivates microorganisms by exposing them to UV light, however, does not oxidize the water, so you still need to add a low level of chlorine or add an oxygenator to the UV system.

 - An ionizer uses a low electric current to create copper and silver ions that attract and kill algae, bacteria, and viruses.
 While very effective, this is a slow-acting and very technical approach to pool sanitization.